AdarBahar/Obsidian-people-data/README.md

 ## ✨ Features

 - **🏢 Company Management**: Organize people by company with custom colors and logos
-- **💬 Smart Tooltips**: Hover over names to see rich person details
+- **💬 Smart Tooltips**: Hover over names to see rich person details with interactive tabs
 - **➕ Add Person Modal**: User-friendly interface for adding new people
 - **🔄 Auto-Registration**: Automatically set up new files in the People folder
 - **🖼️ Logo Fallback**: Graceful fallback for broken company logos
 - **📱 Mobile Support**: Works seamlessly on both desktop and mobile
 - **🎨 Color Coding**: Assign colors to companies for visual organization
 - **📝 Rich Formatting**: Support for markdown in person descriptions
+- **🔍 Name Auto-completion**: Smart auto-completion with configurable trigger patterns
+- **🏷️ Multi-Company Support**: Handle people working at multiple companies with tabbed interface
+- **⚙️ Extensive Configuration**: Customize tooltips, triggers, and visual appearance

 ## 📖 Basic Usage